gaw3/PitchPerfect/README.md

 # ![][AppIcon]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PitchPerfect

-PitchPerfect allows the user to record sound via the device microphone, and then replay that sound modulated in a fashion chosen by the user.
+PitchPerfect allows the user to record sound via the device microphone, and then play that sound modulated in one of six different ways.

 ## Project